martinm43/stroman/README.md

 Report the 'analytics' along with conventional wins in a table Playoff stuff - odds, etc. (This is probably a Canada Day Weekend type project at the earliest).
-Create a daily summary in the style of the Basketball reports
+Create a daily summary in the style of the Basketball reports Use tabulate instead of prose for the run differentials Sort differebtials add expt win to differebtial table